Falconry in Galway

 Protohistory

-Falconry is the use of a trained bird of prey as a tool for catching food.
+Falconry is the use of trained bird of prey as tool for catching food.
 The art form is thought to have first been used in the Far East but evidence of its use has also been found in ancient cities around the world in places like the Arabian Peninsula, Constantinople and Rome.

 Post-Classical History

 A little unknown fact is that the Irish Celts were hugely familiar with the use of birds of prey to catch their food, evidence of which can be found in Irish heritage sites such in Newgrange Co.
 Meath dating back to 2,000BC.
 The first written reference to falconry in Ireland was relating to The King of Tara who was said to have two hunting Hawks.
-Which is why In Ireland falconry is seen as a long-standing historic sport of the nobles or “The Sport of Kings”.
+Which is why in Ireland falconry is seen as a long-standing history sport of the nobles or "The Sport of Kings".

 Modern History